jeteve/python-template/README.md

 # Dependency managements

-This uses https://github.com/jazzband/pip-tools to pin the dependencies specified from
+This uses UV ( https://docs.astral.sh/uv/ ) to pin the dependencies specified from
 ```pyproject.toml``` into requirements.txt and dev-requirements.txt

 This can be achieved just by running: